aras-p/aras-p.hugo/content/blog/2023/02-float-compr-3-filters.md

 In the [previous](/blog/2023/01/29/Float-Compression-1-Generic/) [parts](/blog/2023/01/31/Float-Compression-2-Oodleflate/) we saw
-that using generic data compression libraries, we can get our 94.5MB data down to 33.8MB (zstd level 7) or 29.6MB (oodle kraken level 2) size, if we're not willing to spent more than one second compressing it.
+that using generic data compression libraries, we can get our 94.5MB data down to 33.8MB (zstd level 7) or 29.6MB (oodle kraken level 2) size, if we're not willing to spend more than one second compressing it.

 That's not bad, but is there something else we can do?
 Turns out, there is, and in fact it's quite simple.
 Enter data filtering.